Erls-Corporation/edwardhotchkiss.com/_posts/2012-03-07-On-Blogging.md

  - Jekyll
 ---

-When I was a much younger developer; I often actively wondered why older developers around me were not embracing blogging.
+When I was a much younger developer; I often wondered why older developers were not embracing blogging.
 I felt that it was this excitig new technology that would change how we communicated.
 I wrote, and often felt that the seemingly wiser, older tech stars had much more to say than myself.
 So I stopped writing.

 Flash-forward to **Age 30**, and I think of a quote by the lovel Ms. Plath: